U.S. relieved as China appears to heed warnings on Russia

 "There has been consistent messaging that if China does so it will face severe consequences.
 It appears that so far, the Chinese have not.
 It is feasible that the Chinese planned to provide military assistance and changed their minds," she said.

-However U.S. officials remain concerned about China's refusal to condemn Russia's actions in Ukraine and what they say is its continued parroting of Russian disinformation over its intervention there.
+However U.S. officials remain concerned about China's refusal to condemn Russia's actions in Ukraine and what they say is its continued parroting of Russian disinformation.

 Deputy Secretary of State Wendy Sherman said on April 21 that Beijing had "repeatedly drawn false equivalencies between Russia's war of aggression and Ukraine's self-defensive actions."